Allergy: understanding its causes and symptoms

 Insect Sting Allergies: Some individuals develop allergic reactions to insect stings, particularly from bees, wasps, hornets, and fire ants.
 These reactions can range from localized swelling and redness to severe anaphylaxis.

-See also article Allergy report houston: understanding the trends and challenges
+See also article Allergy relief with benadryl: understanding uses, side effects, and precautions

 Common symptoms of allergies